ray-x/go.nvim/README.md

 ## LSP

-LSP supported by nvim-lsp is good enough for a gopher.
+Nvim-lsp is good enough for a gopher.
 If you looking for a better GUI.
 You can install [navigator](https://github.com/ray-x/navigator.lua), or lspsaga, and lsp-utils etc.
+The goal of go.nvim is more provide unique functions releated to gopls instead of a general lsp gui client.

 ## LSP CodeLens

 Gopls supports code lens.
 To run gopls code lens action `GoCodeLenAct`
 Note: codelens need to be enabled in gopls, check default config in

+## LSP CodeActions
+You can use native code action provided by lspconfig.
+If you installed guihua, you can also use a GUI version of code action `GoCodeAction`

 ## Lint